jamesloper/lemontron/lemontron/build-guide.md

 {% include step.html
 title = "Fasten the rail"
 image = "chassis---fasten-rail.jpg"
-content = "Using 14mm countersinks, fasten the rail to the chassis.
-You must go slow, alternate short rotations and don't overheat the plastic." %}
+content = "Screw the rail to the chassis.
+You must go slow, alternate short rotations and don't overheat the plastic." screw = "M3x14/CSK" %}

 {% include step.html
 title = "Insert the bonus screw" image = "chassis---bonus-screw.jpg"
-content = "From the bottom, fasten the rail tightly to the chassis using a 20mm countersunk." %}
+content = "From the bottom, fasten the rail tightly to the chassis." screw = "M3x20/CSK" %}

 {% include step.html
 title = "Tape the motors"
 image = "chassis---tape.jpg"
 content = "Tape the motors.
-Without tape, the motor wires will walk around.
+Without tape, the wires will fly away.
 You need to tape it before installing the mid plates." %}

 {% include step.html